 First I want to that Ms. Aini Sanjaya, my assistant for joining S. Bernstein & Co. and finishing the company website.
 This after trying six candidates who as it turns out could not walk and chew gum at the same time.
 I hope to have something intelligent and informative to say in my next posting.

-“One small step for man, one giant leap for mankind”.- Neal Armstrong
+“One small step for man, one giant leap for mankind”.- Neil Armstrong